 "Your wand can summon a crystal blade for close range combat," Luna quickly explained, "Concentrate energy into it and have your wand summon it."

 Serena looked down at her wand and did and she was told.
-A flash of light expanded from it and a white crystal blade appeared on it.
-The wand now looked like a real sword, but with a crystal-like blade.
-Serena stared in fascination.
+A flash of light expanded from it and a white blade made of appeared on it.
+The wand now looked like a real sword, but with a blade made entirely of crystal.
+Serena stared at it in fascination.
 The blade was a single-edged, its tip curving at the end.
 Through her hands, she could feel the power emitting from it.

 "Here she comes again!"